-We need simple, equitable solutions for all Canadians and a special focus on youth, the elderly and other at-risk populations.
+We need simple, equitable solutions for all Canadians, with a special focus on youth, the elderly, and other at-risk populations.
 Together, we can reduce our economic burden and save the sight of countless Canadians.

-Including the costs of hospitals and day surgeries, services provided by ophthalmologists, optometrists or opticians, pharmaceuticals, eyewear and other health system expenditures
+This includes the costs of hospital visits, day surgeries, and services provided by ophthalmologists, optometrists or opticians, pharmaceuticals, eyewear, and other health system expenditures.

-Due to reduced workforce participation, reduced productivity at work, additional time off work, loss of future earnings due to premature mortality and loss of
+Due to reduced workforce participation and productivity, additional time off work due to illness and caretaking, loss of future earnings due to premature mortality and loss of caregivers’ income.

 Learn more about the organizations whose generous support have made this report possible